+With 76% of businesses planning long-term IT changes this year and IT budgets declining, partnering for certain non-core services can help to reduce costs.
 In this article, I discuss how you might continue to deal with the important long-term issues when your resources are tight and probably focussed on urgent matters.
-I will be suggesting some areas where partnering might be a great idea.

 1. Business Development: Planning and execution

 A lot has changed already and will continue to change but many of us are so focussed on the day job, and frankly, just surviving at present.
 It’s hard to pause, step outside, and take stock of the bigger picture.
 You know there is a better way to do things, but you are so busy doing things the old way that it’s hard to change direction.
 If this sounds like you, I would advise finding time for short engagements with a partner who can help you focus on a single key issue, identify the problem that needs solving, build a proof of concept, and then help you roll it out.
 Chess has adopted this agile approach since CV-19 started and our rate of delivery has increased significantly, with a much smaller internal team.